A message to the Class of 2018

 Student social life

-Sustain the student groups and campus-wide events that make the Stanford experience fulfilling, unique, and fun.
+Sustain the campus-wide events and programming that make the Stanford experience fulfilling, unique, and fun.

 Support all undergraduate majors and create an exceptional academic experience.

 Increase appointment capacity at CAPS, expand virtual and telephone visits, and improve community outreach.

 Support the student-led organizations that help undergraduates develop new skills, build connections, and pursue their passions.

 Support all these important initiatives with one gift through The Stanford Fund.